CloudFerro/CFmapserver/README.md

 ## How it works

 CFmapserver is available as a [Helm](https://helm.sh/) chart, which enables deploying MapServer instances on Kubernetes with minimum configuration.
-MapServer instances get deployed as a containers and serve map files from their `/etc/mapserver` folder.
-The contents of this folder are populated based on the contents of an S3 bucket.
+MapServer instances get deployed as containers and serve map files from their `/etc/mapserver` folder.
+The contents of this folder are populated based on the contents of your S3 bucket.
-If the map files in the buckets change (e.g. are added, deleted or updated), a Kubernetes cronjob will periodically update the `/etc/mapserver` contents as well.
+If the map files in the bucket change (e.g. are added, deleted or updated), a Kubernetes cronjob will periodically update the `/etc/mapserver` contents as well.

 ## Prerequisites
 * A running Kubernetes cluster (e.g. on CloudFerro WAW3-1 cloud, with integrated EO data repository) -> [CloudFerro Kubernetes on Magnum installation guide](https://creodias.docs.cloudferro.com/en/latest/kubernetes/How-to-Create-a-Kubernetes-Cluster-Using-Creodias-OpenStack-Magnum.html)